The Booker T. Set

 The Booker T. Set is a 1969 studio album by the Southern soul band Booker T. & the M.G.'s.
 Other than one original track, it consists mostly of instrumental covers of popular songs from the previous several years.
 Multiple genres of music are covered, including folk, soul, jazz, funk, and rock.

+Chart performance

+The album peaked at No. 53, during an eighteen-week run on the chart.